Adamah (film)

-Adama (English: Tomorrow's a Wonderful Day) title is a motion picture produced in Mandatory Palestine shortly before the establishment of Israel.
-It was directed by Helmar Lerski and filmed during 1947-1948.
+Adama (English: Tomorrow's a Wonderful Day) is a film produced in Mandatory Palestine shortly before the establishment of Israel.
+It was directed by Helmar Lerski and filmed during 1947–1948.
 The plot of the film focuses on the life of a Jewish boy, who was a Holocaust survivor, trying to rehabilitate himself from the traumas he experienced by working on the land and establishing social relationships while living in the youth village Ben Shemen.
 The initiator of the film was Dr. Siegfried Lehman the founder of Ben Shemen.
 He was motivated by a desire to show the world the educational system used in the village and he also had hopes of using the film as a tool for fundraising.
 The actors in the film were actual pupils in the village and the educational staff also participated in the production.

-The Plot
+Plot

 Benjamin, an adolescent Holocaust survivor, arrives on a bus with other boys who are new arrivals at the village.
 They are introduced to the class.
 He is still suffering from trauma and begins to hoard bread taken from storage even though the village has no lack of food.
 He watches other children at work but feels foreign and alienated.
 By chance he encounters a barbed wire that fences in a herd of cows.
 The sight of the barbed wired flashes him back to the Nazi concentration camp.
 He attacks the fence, destroys it and allows the cows to go free.
 They damage the vegetable garden.
 The incident teaches Benjamin that he has much to learn about the values of his new environment.
 The teachers decide to help in his integration and give him the honored role as torch bearer in the village Hanukah ceremony.
 The torch is lit at the graves of the Maccabees and carried to the dining hall of the village where it lights the holiday menorah.
 This has a profound influence on Benjamin and two years later he is the leader of a group graduating from the village to establish a new settlement.
 His ties to the land of his forefathers reaches fulfillment by working strenuously in preparing the rocky soil for planting.